 If your license key is expired you will be shown an error message “License Key Expired” with a link to renew the Reporting and Analysis Addon license.

 Now, you can begin analyzing your results.
 Go to the Results menu that can be found on the WordPress sidebar inside QSM and click on the Reporting And Analysis tab.
-Now, you have to select your quiz/survey, and the plugin will automatically analyze and display the Quiz Results.
+Now, from the dropdown, you just have to select your quiz/survey, and the plugin will automatically analyze and display the Quiz Results.

-You can filter by a date range, user id, business, or name.
-To do so, simply enter whichever you wish to filter by.
 If you want to analyze results only from a certain business, simply enter the business and leave the other fields blank.
-You can also filter by more than one thing as well.
-Once you enter in your filters, be sure to click the Filter button to re-analyze.
+You can also filter by more than one parameter as well.
+Once you enter your filters, be sure to click the “Apply Filter” button to re-analyze.

 You can also use the “Word Count Chart” button to use the data in a word count chart.
 This is useful if you have an open answer type of question and want to see the most used words.

-Also, if you want to display the Quiz/Survey results to the user in the form of a Pie Chart after they submit the Quiz, then you need to add the below code in the Results Pages of your Quiz/Survey.
-Note: It will work for multiple-choice question type only
+To display the Quiz/Survey results to the user in the form of a Pie Chart after they submit the Quiz, you need to add the below code in the Results Pages of your Quiz/Survey.
+Note: It will work for multiple-choice question types only

 You need to replace QUESTION_ID with your Quiz’s Question ID and hit the Save Button.
 The Pie Chart will be displayed with the Percentages on them.